Mspawan/BookStore_FullStack_fork/README.md

 * **Administration tools** - allows **authorized** users access to management instruments, such as adding or deleting books, changing item quantities, closing discussions etc.
-  * **Add book tab** - provides a form for administrator to **create a new book item** and add it to the DataBase.
+  * **Add book tab** - provides a form for administrator to **create a new book item** and add it to the database.
 Each book must contain "title", "author", "description", "copies", "copies available", "cover image", "list of genres" fields filled out in order to be added to the database.
   * **Quantities tab** - displays a list of all book items available in the database and allows authorized admin user to change "copies available" count of any book (increase or decrease) or to delete a book